godotengine/godot-docs/classes/class_projectsettings.rst

 The maximum number of uniforms that can be used by the global shader uniform buffer.
 Each item takes up one slot.
 In other words, a single uniform float and a uniform vec4 will take the same amount of space in the buffer.

-\ **Note:** When using the Compatibility backend, most mobile devices (and all web exports) will be limited to a maximum size of 1024 due to hardware constraints.
+\ **Note:** When using the Compatibility renderer, most mobile devices (and all web exports) will be limited to a maximum size of 1024 due to hardware constraints.

 .. rst-class:: classref-item-separator